janithl/Kottu2012/README.md

 This folder contains the image resources used by Kottu, the icon files, and the Timthumb cache.

-* `./templates` contains all the web, rss and mobile templates, which are filled with data and rendered.
+* `./templates` contains all the web, admin panel, rss and mobile templates, which are filled with data and rendered.

 * `./webcache` contains cached web pages (Kottu cache).